rebhu-open-source-foundation/gecko-b2g/dom/b2g/activities/README.md

 The **WebActivity API** provides a way for applications to delegate an activity to another application.
 An *activity* is something a user wants to do: pick an image, play a video, etc. Apps can declare themselves as an activity hander, for example, Gallery App and installed 3rd-party photo-manage Apps can all be candidates when users request to pick photos.
 Usually such list of choices are provided to users.

-The `WebActivity` interface exposes to both *Window* and *Worker* scope, in the window scope, creation of WebActivity is allowed when the requester application is visible (in the foreground), in the worker scope, creation of WebActivity is allowed only when handling a notification click event (TODO: this restriction is not yet implemented).
+The `WebActivity` interface exposes to both *Window* and *Worker* scope, in the window scope, creation of WebActivity is allowed when the requester application is visible (in the foreground).
+In the worker scope, WebActivity is allowed iff permission **worker-activity** is declared and granted, otherwise an insecure error will throw and the creation of WebActivity returns nullptr.

 ## Starting an activity